DEFRA/ffc-development-guide/docs/kubernetes-cluster-management/eks.md

 To check you are using your correct AWS account run the `aws iam get-user` command.

 ## Interact with EKS cluster
 All of the subsequent processes require this first step to be completed as a prerequisite.

+Kubeconfig files are used to authorise and interact with a cluster.
+These files are source controlled in a private GitLab repo with the same name as the cluster.

 - connect to FFC AWS VPN using 2FA
-- clone private repo containing kubeconfig file for relevant cluster
+- clone private GitLab repo containing kubeconfig file for relevant cluster
 - set KUBECONFIG environment variable with
   `export KUBECONFIG=/REPO_PATH/CONFIG_FILE_NAME`